-Get The Most Out Of Your Dog Toys
+Rotate To Get The Most Out Of Their Collection

 Rotate your dog’s toys weekly by making only four or five toys available at a time.
 Keep a variety of types easily accessible.
 If your dog has a huge favorite, like a soft “baby,” you should probably leave it out all the time, or risk the wrath of your dog!

 Provide toys that offer a variety of uses – at least one toy to carry, one to “kill”, one to roll and one to “baby.”
 “Hide and Seek” is also a fun game for dogs to play.
 “Found” toys are often much more attractive than a toy that is blatantly introduced.
 Making an interactive game out of finding toys or treats is a good “rainy-day” activity for your dog, using up energy without the need for a lot of space.

 Many of your dog’s toys should be interactive.
 Interactive play is very important for your dog because he needs active “people time.”
 By focusing on a specific task, like repeatedly returning a ball or playing “hide-and-seek” with treats or toys, your dog can expel pent-up mental and physical energy in a limited amount of time and space.
 This greatly reduces stress due to confinement, isolation and/or boredom.

 For young, high-energy and untrained dogs, interactive play also offers an opportunity for socialization and helps them learn about appropriate and inappropriate behavior with people and with other animals, like jumping up or being mouthy.